SpiderOak/nimbus.io/docs/administrators_guide.rst

 For a large Nimbus.io service with many collections and many clusters, the biggest management challenge is balancing space usage across the many storage clusters.
-There are some home grown tools for this with goofy names like space cadet, space colony, and space ship which we'll work on releasing as free and open source software.
+There are some home grown tools for this with goofy names like `space cadet`, `space colony`, and `space ship` which we'll work on releasing as free and open source software.

 Recovery from Storage Node Failure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^